Netre21/protein_conformation_datasets/README.md

    - "sequence" - Full amino acid sequence of protein.
 Data type: list, Shape MN
    - "xyz" - 3D position of each captured amino acid.
 Data type: Numpy array, Shape Nx3
    - "amino" - Amino acid name of each captured amino acid.
 Data type: list, Shape N
-   - "id" - Number of position of each captured amino acid.
+   - "id" - Id of position of each captured amino acid.
 Data type: list, Shape N
    - "mask" - (Optional) For each position this shows, whether position is real or a dummy.
 Present only in padded version.
 Data type: list, Shape N
    - additional - Additional parameters of proteins.
 Name is the same as in mmCIF file in PDB.